Best Over Ear Headphones of 2020

 Best Wired Model

-The Audio-Technica ATH-M50x is a bit less portable than many of the wireless models on the market, not only because of its required cable but because it doesn't fold up particularly small and includes no carrying case beyond a cloth bag.
+The Audio-Technica ATH-M50x is a bit less portable than many wireless models on the market due to its required cable and inability to fold up particularly small — not to mention that it includes no carrying case beyond a cloth bag.
 It also lacks active noise isolation.
 While the earcups block some sound, we often found ourselves cranking the volume higher to drown out ambient noise.
-These headphones are a great choice for those seeking exceptional sound quality that don't care about wireless functionality or noise cancellation.
+These headphones are an excellent choice for those seeking exceptional sound quality and not bothered with wireless functionality or noise cancellation.

 Read review: Audio-Technica ATH-M50x